Adam May (footballer): 2018–19 season

 At the start of the 2018–19 season, May signed for Aldershot Town on a loan deal until the 5 December 2018.
 He made 12 league appearances for the club before being recalled slightly prematurely by Jackett for Pompey's EFL Trophy round 2 match against Arsenal U21s on 4 December, in which he hit the upright and the crossbar across both halves.
 May was awarded man of the match and Portsmouth went on to win the game 2–1.

 Swindon Town (loan)

 In June 2019 he joined Swindon Town on loan.
 He scored his first Swindon goal on his debut in an EFL Trophy tie against Chelsea U21s on 6 August 2019.
 May was recalled in January 2020.

 Cambridge United

 In September 2020, May joined Cambridge United on a free transfer.
 He scored his first goal for Cambridge, away to Morecambe in a 5-0 win in League Two.

 May was also a huge part of Cambridge success in getting promotion. on 13 May 2022, May signed a new contract.
 During Cambridge's 2-1 defeat to Bristol Rovers in October 2022 May picked up a knee injury which required reconstruction which would keep him out for the remainder of the 2022–23 season.

+On 1 May 2024 he was transfer listed.

+Forest Green Rovers

+On 3 July 2024, May joined National League side Forest Green Rovers on a free transfer.